orzocogorzo/lite.dev/README.md

 1. Clone the reposotiry to a new folder
 2. Make a dir build in the root directory and define as build environment as you need
 3. Install project dependencies with npm/yarn install
+4. Write your code on the src folder
+5. Build your project

 ### Git clone